GAIA-UNIL/G2S/DOCUMENTATION.md

 ```

 Calling `job.cancel()` rejects the current Promise with `AbortError`.
 The engine remains reusable and creates a clean worker for the next run.

+Direct consumers that omit `workerUrl` receive the single-thread compatibility worker.
+The supplied bridge page performs the cross-origin-isolation check and threaded worker selection automatically.

+The bridge page chooses `g2s-qs-pthreads.mjs` when `crossOriginIsolated` is true and otherwise uses `g2s-qs.mjs`.
+Its spinner defaults to four, is bounded by `navigator.hardwareConcurrency` and the eight-worker build pool, and can be changed between jobs.
+Python/MATLAB `-j` values retain their native interpretation: an integer requests that count, a non-integer scales the browser capacity, and a non-positive value requests the maximum.
+Results include `requested_threads`, `effective_threads`, and `browser_max_threads`; a clamped request also includes `thread_warning`.

+Progress comes from the existing QS simulation reporting callback.
+The browser shows it immediately and forwards updates to the loopback listener at a throttled rate, so the page and Python/MATLAB observe the same measured simulation progress without flooding HTTP.

 ### On-demand loopback protocol